Rainy days are common in London any time of year, but you can still enjoy London when it’s raining.

 You can also visit the Cinema Museum for screenings of old and new movies.

-What can you do outside in the rain?
+What can you do outside in London when it rains?

 A walk along the River Thames in the rain can be a beautiful experience.